AimanHaidar/phone-visulizer-with-ros2/README.md

 ```
 and click start on the SensorStreamer app to start streaming sensors data

-note: don't forget to source your ros2
+note: don't forget to source your ros2 path